JulianAburrow/ManufacturerManagerWithPlaywrightAndCICD/README.md

 # ManufacturerManager

 A .NET solution with unit and integration testing designed for scalable manufacturer management — built with Blazor, tested with xUnit and Playwright and delivered through automated CI/CD.

+This is now a database project running against a SQL Server instance in a docker container.